“There is no economic world.”

 More abstractly: facts exist because of facticity; once you’ve gotten the facticity, you can forget the fact.
 It makes sense to say this about economics due to its tautologous structure—i.e. its syzygy.
 However, the philosophical implications of this will become much clearer if we venture further into the structural similarities of economics and Daoism.
 Readers who feel they have the gist of the above points and are interested more in economic implications may skip to §4.
 For definitions of terms, see the Appendix.

 Jarrod Fowler has proposed what he calls Laruelle’s Paradox: “Rigorous science is nescience.”
-I advocate a stronger version of this rule—but with more limited applicability—inspired by Pierre Cerveau de Saucisse, namely: “Any Theory of Everything must also be a theory of nothing.”
+I propose a special case of this rule inspired by Pierre Cerveau de Saucisse, namely: “Any Theory of Everything must also be a theory of nothing.”
 Translated into Daoist terms: Daoism is a rigorous practice of hiding the world in the world by means of exogeneity.
 The best exemplification is Lao Tzu’s 道德经, ch.
 1 (my translation):

 While I don’t want to truncate Lao Tzu’s polysemic meaning (which I hope to have conveyed via the use of parentheses), the following gloss will hopefully be helpful for confuzzled readers.
 By dealing in facticity-without-fact (that something is a fact, rather than a fact on its own), ‘Why’ questions are nullified.
 Economic writing is a non-writing that frames events in their contingency, where what doesn’t happen is just as important as what does.
 Its nonknowledge is a knowledge (noun) that does not knowledge (verb).
 Likewise, an exogenous variable is a name that does not name, but which para-conceptually gestures outside itself toward all the causalities determining its numerical value, which in turn are determined-in-the-last-instance by the Dao—whatever that means…